Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

 Distances are aggregated at the trajectory level:

 and standardized (z-scored) prior to regression.

 For each policy $\pi$, we fit:

-where $Y_i$ denotes the outcome for patient $i$, $\bar{d}^{\text{joint}}_i$ is the average joint distance, and $\mathbf{X}_i$ represents baseline covariates.
+where $Y_i$ denotes the outcome for patient $i$, $\bar{d}_i^{\text{joint}}$ is the average joint distance, and $\mathbf{X}_i$ represents baseline covariates.

-We evaluate policies across complementary outcome measures that capture clinically meaningful dimensions of recovery beyond mortality alone.
-Collectively, these outcomes provide a multidimensional assessment of treatment quality—encompassing early physiologic recovery, disease trajectory, functional outcomes, and intervention intensity—whereas mortality alone is a coarse endpoint that does not distinguish between heterogeneous recovery trajectories.
+We evaluate policies across complementary outcome measures capturing clinically relevant dimensions of recovery beyond mortality alone.
+Collectively, these outcomes assess early physiologic recovery, disease trajectory, functional outcome, and treatment intensity, whereas mortality alone provides only a coarse summary of patient outcome.
 The evaluated outcomes are:

 \begin{itemize}